Lucsantosg/CloudLogAnalysis/containers/containers_kubernetes.md

 ## Sending logs so you can use the fields in a message as Kibana search fields
 {: #send_data_in_json}

 By default, logging is automatically enabled for containers.
-Every entry in the Docker log file is displayed in Kibana in the field **message**.
+Every entry in the Container runtime log file is displayed in Kibana in the field **message**.
 If you need to filter and analyze your data in Kibana by using a specific field that is part of the container log entry, configure your application to send valid JSON formatted output.
 For example, log the message in JSON format to stdout (standard output) and stderr (standard error).

 Each field that is available in the message is parsed to the type of field that matches is value.
 For example, each field in the following JSON message: